ccdcoe/Providentia/README.md

   - Avoids address conflicts and overlaps
   - Supports static, dynamic, virtual addressing
 - Hosts inventory: virtual machines, containers and physical devices
-- Allows describing services on hosts, which can be used to perform automatic checks
+- Enabled describing detailed services, which can be used to perform automatic checks
+  - Powerful pattern matching to easily apply services to multiple hosts at once
+  - Flexible configuration for individual checks
 - Authentication handled by external SSO via OpenID Connect
-- JSON API, with accompanying Ansible inventory plugin (to be made public soon)
+- JSON API, with accompanying Ansible inventory plugin as part of [clarified.core](https://github.com/ClarifiedSecurity/clarified.core) collection

 ---